 There are various options to customize your experience within a workspace.
 These options are available in the Workspace Settings menu.
-To access this menu, click the (Workspace settings) icon in the top left corner of your workspace.
+To access this menu, click the (More options) icon in the top left corner of your workspace.
 A context menu opens, displaying a list of options.

 Let’s explore the functions of each below: